lucianoiam/cmp-embed/README.md

 # KMP Embed

-Embeds a Kotlin Multiplatform (Compose Desktop) UI inside a native macOS application using IOSurface for zero-copy GPU rendering.
+Embeds a Kotlin Multiplatform (Compose Desktop) UI inside a native macOS application using IOSurface for zero-copy GPU rendering and binary IPC for input forwarding.

 ## Architecture